nicchunglow/music-player/README.md

 Ensure songs will keep playing in shuffled loops.
 The songs will keep playing without ever stopping – like a Repeat func,on being enabled.

-E.g., aNer the last song, program will loop the songs again, but loop should be of a different shuffle order – meaning the 1st round and the 2nd round should not be the same.
+E.g. After the last song, program will loop the songs again, but loop should be of a different shuffle order – meaning the 1st round and the 2nd round should not be the same.

-Considertions:
+Considerations:

 - product thinking
 - all rounded considerations
 - design concepts.

+## What was done

+Currently, the music player is able to:

+- play and pause song
+- go to next song or previous song if available
+- choose a song from the queue list
+- play shuffled or unshuffled song list
+- Have 'now playing' notification if it is playing

+For a comprehensive breakdown of features by use cases, please reference the [Features](#Features) list below.

+### Mobile-Responsive

+As the product thought was to have a mobile-first application, the current app is mobile-responsive, with the recommended viewing dimensions at :

+- Mobile view : 430 x 932 (Iphone 14 pro max reference)
+- Desktop view : 1440px x 921 (laptop L reference)

+### Codebase best practices

+This code base is also unit test backed, with 92.05% coverage.
+Most basic functionalities should have been covered.

 ## Features